Phylogenetics

-The phylogenetic tree shows venomous species of fish, and related fish they may also contain the trait.
-Using this approach, biologists are able to identify the fish, snake and lizard species that may be venomous.

 In forensic science, phylogenetic tools are useful to assess DNA evidence for court cases.
 Phylogenetic analysis has been used in criminal trials to exonerate or hold individuals.

 HIV forensics uses phylogenetic analysis to track the differences in HIV genes and determine the relatedness of two samples.
 HIV forensics have limitations, i.e., it cannot be the sole proof of transmission between individuals, and phylogenetic analysis which shows transmission relatedness does not indicate direction of transmission.

 Taxonomy and classification

 Taxonomy is the identification, naming, and classification of organisms.
 The Linnaean classification system developed in the 1700s by Carolus Linnaeus is the foundation for modern classification methods.
 Linnaean classification traditionally relied on the phenotypes or physical characteristics of organisms to group species.
 With the emergence of biochemistry, classifications of organisms are now often based on DNA sequence data or a combination of DNA and morphology.
 Many systematists contend that only monophyletic taxa should be recognized as named groups.

 The degree to which classification depends on inferred evolutionary history differs depending on the school of taxonomy: phenetics ignores phylogenetic speculation altogether, trying to represent the similarity between organisms instead; cladistics (phylogenetic systematics) tries to reflect phylogeny in its classifications by only recognizing groups based on shared, derived characters (synapomorphies); evolutionary taxonomy tries to take into account both the branching pattern and "degree of difference" to find a compromise between inferred patterns of common ancestry and evolutionary distinctness.

 Inference of a phylogenetic tree

 Usual methods of phylogenetic inference involve computational approaches implementing an optimality criterion and methods of parsimony, maximum likelihood (ML), and MCMC-based Bayesian inference.
 All these depend upon an implicit or explicit mathematical model describing the relative probabilities of character state transformation within and among the characters observed.

-Phenetics, popular in the mid-20th century but now largely obsolete, used distance matrix-based methods to construct trees based on overall similarity in morphology or similar observable traits, which was often assumed to approximate phylogenetic relationships.
+Phenetics, popular in the mid-20th century but now largely obsolete, used distance matrix-based methods to construct trees based on overall similarity in morphology or similar observable traits which was often assumed to approximate phylogenetic relationships.
 Neighbor Joining is a phenetic method that is often used for building similarity trees for DNA barcodes.

 Prior to 1950, phylogenetic inferences were generally presented as narrative scenarios.
 Such methods were often ambiguous and lacked explicit criteria for evaluating alternative hypotheses.